shakacode/react_on_rails/docs/outdated/heroku-deployment.md

 The generator has created the necessary files and gems for deployment to Heroku.
 If you have installed manually, you will need to provide these files yourself:

 + `Procfile`: used by Heroku and Foreman to start the Puma server
-+ `12factor` gem: required by Heroku if using a version before Rails 5 (see their [README](https://github.com/heroku/rails_12factor#rails-5) for more information if upgrading from a lower version)
 + `'puma'` gem: recommended Heroku webserver
 + `config/puma.rb`: Puma webserver config file
-+ `/package.json`: Top level package.json which must contain `"scripts": { "postinstall": "cd client && npm install" }`

 If you want to see an updated example deployed to Heroku, please visit the [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial).